DroneXperts Blog

 Winter has finally arrived!
 The landscapes have become totally white and the trees are covered with snow.
 And now you want to capture these different sceneries.
 Whether you are an amateur or an experienced drone pilot, winter is often known for it’s magical landscapes and scenes.
 However, flying your drone in cold weather can quickly become complicated.
 Indeed, certain things such as: the decrease in battery capacity, negative temperatures and numb hands can have a significant negative impact on your flight.
 These many obstacles may discourage you from flying your quadcopter in cold or even sub-zero temperatures.
 Our center of expertise has some advice and answers for you!

-Flying in cold weather, but without any snowfall.
+Flying in cold weather, but without snow.

 Flying in cold weather with snow.